Paul Broca: Biography

-In parallel with his medical career, in 1848, Broca founded a society of free-thinkers, sympathetic to Charles Darwin's theories.
+In parallel with his medical career, Broca founded in 1848 a society of free-thinkers, sympathetic to Charles Darwin's theories.
 He once remarked, "I would rather be a transformed ape than a degenerate son of Adam".
-This brought him into conflict with the church, which regarded him as a subversive, materialist, and a corrupter of the youth.
+This brought him into conflict with the church, which regarded him as a subversive materialist and a corrupter of the youth.
 The church's animosity toward him continued throughout his lifetime, resulting in numerous confrontations between Broca and the ecclesiastical authorities.

-In 1857, feeling pressured by others, and especially his mother, Broca married Adele Augustine Lugol.
-She came from a Protestant family and was the daughter of a prominent physician Jean Guillaume Auguste Lugol.
-The Brocas had three children: a daughter Jeanne Francoise Pauline (1858–1935), a son Benjamin Auguste (1859–1924), and a son Élie André (1863–1925).
+In 1857, feeling pressured by others and especially his mother, Broca married Adele Augustine Lugol.
+She came from a Protestant family and was the daughter of prominent physician Jean Guillaume Auguste Lugol.
+The Brocas had three children: daughter Jeanne Francoise Pauline (1858–1935), son Benjamin Auguste (1859–1924), and son Élie André (1863–1925).
 One year later, Broca's mother died and his father, Benjamin, came to Paris to live with the family until his death in 1877.

-In 1858, Paul Broca was elected as member of the German Academy of Sciences Leopoldina.
+In 1858, Broca was elected as member of the German Academy of Sciences Leopoldina.
 In 1859, he founded the Society of Anthropology of Paris.
 In 1872, he founded the journal Revue d'anthropologie, and in 1876, the Institute of Anthropology.
 The French Church opposed the development of anthropology, and in 1876 organized a campaign to stop the teaching of the subject in the Anthropological Institute.
 In 1872, Broca was elected as a member to the American Philosophical Society.

-Near the end of his life, Paul Broca was elected a senator for life, a permanent position in the French senate.
-He was also a member of the Académie française and held honorary degrees from many learned institutions, both in France and abroad.
+Near the end of his life, Broca was elected a senator for life, a permanent position in the French senate.
+He was also a member of the Académie française and held honorary degrees from many learned institutions both in France and abroad.
 He died of a brain hemorrhage on 9 July 1880, at the age of 56.
 During his life he was an atheist and identified as a Liberal.
 His wife died in 1914 when she was 79.
 Like their father, Auguste and Andre went on to study medicine.
 Auguste Broca became a professor of pediatric surgery, now known for his contribution to the Broca-Perthes-Blankart operation, while André became a professor of medical optics and is known for developing the Pellin-Broca prism.